technically-tracy/deno-mondaycom-create-board/README.md

 an event within Slack.

-A [Link Trigger](https://api.slack.com/future/triggers/link) is a type of Trigger that generates a **Shortcut URL** which, when posted in a channel or added as a bookmark, becomes a link.
+A [Link Trigger](https://api.slack.com/future/triggers/link) is a type of Trigger that generates a **Shortcut URL**, which, when posted in a channel or added as a bookmark, becomes a link.
 When clicked, the Link Trigger will run the associated Workflow.